EddyVerbruggen/SocialSharing-PhoneGap-Plugin/README.md

 * Works on Android, version 2.3.3 and higher (probably 2.2 as well).
 * Works on iOS6 and iOS7.
-* Share text, a link, and image, or all of those.
+* Share text, a link, an image (or other files like pdf or ics).
 Subject is also supported, when the receiving app supports it.
-* Supports sharing images from the internet, the local filesystem, or from the www folder.
+* Supports sharing files from the internet, the local filesystem, or from the www folder.
-* `NEW` You can skip the sharing dialog and directly share to Twitter, Facebook, or other apps.
+* You can skip the sharing dialog and directly share to Twitter, Facebook, or other apps.
 * Compatible with [Cordova Plugman](https://github.com/apache/cordova-plugman).
 * Officially supported by [PhoneGap Build](https://build.phonegap.com/plugins).